-While many people think rabbits are about the size of a cat, some rabbit species, such as the jackrabbit, can grow to be as big as a small child.
-Small rabbit species can be as little as 8 inches (20 centimeters) in length and weigh less than a pound.
-Larger rabbits grow to 20 inches (50 cm) and more than 4 pounds(1.8 kilograms).
+Some rabbits are about the size of a cat, and some can grow to be as big as a small child.
+Small rabbits, such as pygmy rabbits, can be as little as 8 inches (20 centimeters) in length and weigh less than a pound.
+Larger species grow to 20 inches (50 cm) and more than 10 lbs.
+(4.5 kilograms).

 Each pregnancy produces three to eight babies, called kittens or kits. ("Bunny" is just an affectionate name for a rabbit, young or adult, according to Small Pet Select.)
 After four to five weeks, a kit can care for itself.
 In two or three months it is ready to start a family of its own.
 If there is a lack of natural predators, an area can quickly become overrun with rabbits.

 Domestic rabbits need a regulated environment to protect against heat exhaustion or hypothermia.
 Wild rabbits don't have this problem and make their homes in various temperature extremes.
 Wild rabbits can be found in woods, forests, meadows, grasslands, deserts, tundra and wetlands.

 Wild rabbits create their own homes by tunneling into the ground.
 These tunnel systems are called warrens and include rooms for nesting and sleeping.
 They also have multiple entrances for quick escape.
 Warrens can be as deep as 9.84 feet (3 meters) underground, according to the Young People's Trust for the Environment.